brisbanemakerspace/bms-wiki/getting-there.md

 title: Getting There
 description: Tips on how to get to the makerspace!
 published: true
-date: 2022-10-20T22:57:12.106Z
+date: 2022-10-27T15:54:03.260Z
 tags:
 editor: markdown
 dateCreated: 2022-10-04T01:42:56.155Z
 ---

-> This pages applies to the NEW location for BMS.
-Members can access the new location from **Monday 24th October**.
-{.is-warning}

 # Getting There
 There are several ways to get to the makerspace.
-We generally recommend the use of public transport or personal mobility devices like escooters, bicycles, etc. due to our inner city location.
+We recommend the use of public transport or personal mobility devices like escooters, bicycles, etc. due to our inner city location.
 Our address is **146 Wickham St, Fortitude Valley, 4006**.
+Our front door is next to Vietnam House - look for our blue signage.

 ![parking_and_train_map.jpg](/parking_and_train_map.jpg =500x)